 Seven Officers of the Association are responsible for the regular activities and administration of the Branch.
 The Officers are responsible for the execution of contracts involving the OBA, the approval of expense reimbursements, signing cheques and other instruments on behalf of the OBA.
 The current Officers are:

-- Secretary (Board & Council) - Bob Tarantino
+- Secretary (Board & Council) - Kelly McDermott

-- Immediate Past President - Quinn M. Ross
+- Immediate Past President - Colin P. Stevenson

-All officers, with the exception of the Executive Director, are elected members of the Association.
+All officers, with the exception of the Executive Director and General Counsel, are elected members of the Association.
 The Executive Director is the Chief Operating Officer of the Ontario Bar Association and the only paid Officer of the Association.
 The Secretary is elected annually.
 The Treasurer is elected every two years.
 The Second Vice-President is elected each year and becomes the First Vice-President, President and Past-President during the successive three-year period.
 The Officers meet monthly, prior to the meetings of the Board of Directors.